Cheddar (TV channel): Multichannel company

-In March 2018, the company announced its plan to expand internationally and launch two channels, Cheddar Big News (CBN) and a channel on Snapchat Discover after securing its fourth investment round, raising $22 million.
+In March 2018, the company announced its plan to expand internationally and launch two channels, Cheddar Big News (CBN) and a channel on Snapchat Discover, after securing its fourth investment round, raising $22 million.
 The funding round was led by Raine Ventures along with Liberty Global, Goldman Sachs, Antenna Group, 7 Global Capital, Dentsu Ventures, Jeffrey Sprecher, and Kelly Loeffler.
 As of this investment round, the company is valued at $160 million.
-Big Cheddar News is a general news streaming channel which launched on April 17.
+Big Cheddar News is a general news streaming channel that launched on April 17.
 The Snapchat Discover channel, also targeted for an April debut, is a general and business news channel.

 In April 2018, Cheddar announced its plan to air its live linear network on Hulu.
 The move comes after Cheddar's deal to bring its news channels to YouTube TV and a month after launching its Snapchat channel.

-In May 2018, Cheddar acquired Viacom's MTV Networks on Campus to air CheddarU, which streams content from its flagship financial-news streaming service and segments from Cheddar Big News to 9 million students on more than 600 campuses.
-Qualifying universities can receive the service for free.
-CheddarU is part of the ChedNet division, which focuses on installing more screens and broadcasting its service in gyms, hotels, airport lounges, restaurants, bars, among others.
+In May 2018, Cheddar acquired Viacom's MTV Networks on Campus to air CheddarU, which streamed content from its flagship financial-news streaming service and segments from Cheddar Big News to 9 million students on more than 600 campuses.
+Qualifying universities could receive the service for free.
+CheddarU was part of the ChedNet division, which focused on installing more screens and broadcasting its service in gyms, hotels, airport lounges, restaurants, bars, among others.
 In June 2018, Cheddar added another distribution outlet via a carriage deal with virtual MVPD fuboTV, an OTT TV service focused on sports programming.
 GSTV, Gas Station TV, began running 20 second Cheddar segments in September 2018.

 Cheddar bought RateMyProfessors.com and its app in October 2018 from Viacom.
 The same month, the company announced its programming will air for 30 minutes every weeknight on CUNY TV, the independent station by the City University of New York.

-In January 2019, Cheddar renamed their two channels to Cheddar Business and Cheddar News and were hiring for a news room.
+In January 2019, Cheddar renamed their two channels Cheddar Business and Cheddar News and began hiring for a newsroom.
 On February 4, 2019, Cheddar launched the "Cheddar Nights" programming block, which airs acquired shows, including game show Out of Tune, Entrepreneur Elevator Pitch and Nathan for You.

 On April 30, 2019, Cheddar announced an agreement to be bought by cable company Altice USA for $200 million in cash; the purchase was made to bolster the latter's news output.
-The acquisition was completed on June 6, with Jon Steinberg becoming Altice News president overseeing Cheddar, News 12 Networks and i24 News.
+The acquisition was completed on June 6, with Jon Steinberg becoming Altice News president, overseeing Cheddar, News 12 Networks and i24 News.